 I came to Jungian work through a series of events.
 As you've probably noticed on my other pages I am an Art Therapist.
 My training as an Art Therapist primed me for symbolic psychological work.
-From the time of being an Art Therapy graduate student I have always approached my work from an analytical standpoint.
 After graduating I began clinical supervision with a Jungian oriented Art Psychotherapist and Professional Counselor.
-During this time I picked up terminology, and framework inspiration in a very organic manner.
-This growth period led me in the direction of Spiritual and Transpersonal Psychology at first, and then landed me in my own analysis.
-From that point on I began to realize that Spiritual and Transpersonal Psychology were a close fit, but that Jungian Psychology was the missing puzzle piece in my framework of practice and life.
-This unfolding process was something like an improv comedy scene where relationships and environment were unfolding in a manner that painted a vivid picture.
-This process is what I would describe as my professional individuation process.
-Jung coined the term individuation which describes an individual's psychological growth process.
+During this time I picked up terminology and framework inspiration in a very organic manner.
+This growth period led me in the direction of pursuing my own analysis.
+I began to realize that Jungian Psychology was the missing puzzle piece in my practice framework and life.

 What does this have to do with our therapy work?